-Licensed Mental Health Professionals (LMHPs) shall have a current, valid, and unrestricted license in the State of Louisiana, and must comply with current, applicable scope of practice and supervisory requirements identified by their respective licensing boards.
-The LMHP providing substance use treatment services shall have documented credentials, experience, and/or training in working with members who have substance use disorders, which shall be maintained in the individual's personnel record.
+Licensed Mental Health Professionals (LMHPs) must have a current, valid, and unrestricted license in the State of Louisiana, and must comply with current, applicable scope of practice and supervisory requirements identified by their respective licensing boards.
+The LMHP providing substance use treatment services must have documented credentials, experience, and/or training in working with members who have substance use disorders, which must be maintained in the individual's personnel record.

-Licensed Mental Health Professionals provide the following services:
+LMHPs provide the following services:

-- Conduct orientation; - Develop the initial plan for treatment;
+- 1. Conduct orientation;

+- 2. Develop the initial plan for treatment;

+- 3. Revise treatment to include input by all disciplines, members, and significant others;